- Joining the pension

 Some people choose to invest in a buy-to-let property, with the aim to live off the rental income.
 A buy-to-let property in a good location could provide a steady income and is an asset that you can sell.

 Another option is to downsize to a smaller property and release some capital.
-If you are mortgage free, and you've owned your main home for a long time, you could release a significant amount of capital by doing this.
+If you are mortgage free, and you have owned your main home for a long time, you could release a significant amount of capital by doing this.

 But, buying and selling property is expensive - there are legal fees, stamp duty and possibly capital gains tax to pay.
 Plus, you need a deposit of at least 10% of the property's value.
 And, if the property market isn't performing well, property may take longer to sell than you expect - or you may not get as much for your property as you hoped.

 Some people expect that they might receive an inheritance from parents or relatives, which could help fund their own retirement.
 But it's important to remember you can’t rely on this.
 As we’re all living longer, it means we need more money in retirement, so many people may not have much left to leave to their family.